Prime Suspects

 Prime Suspects was an American rap group from the 3rd Ward of New Orleans, Louisiana.
 The group was composed of Glock (also known as Gangsta T), New-9 (also known as Skinew) & Uzi (also known as E), and they were signed to Master P's No Limit Records.
 The group appeared on many of No Limit's releases including Master P's Ghetto D and Magic's Sky's the Limit, among others.
 They released their debut album in late 1998 entitled, Guilty Til Proven Innocent, but it failed to live up to the success of some of No Limit's other albums, peaking at only #36 on the Billboard 200.
 The group disbanded shortly after (New-9 was a part of TRU Records during 2000-2002).

+Damien Leroy "Skinew/New-9" Dixon died on August 2, 2021 at Ochsner Baptist Hospital in New Orleans at age 46.